Notes on the data: Aboriginal housing

 - Milligan, V. et al. (2011) Urban social housing for Aboriginal people and Torres Strait Islanders: respecting culture and adapting services, AHURI Final Report No.172.
 Melbourne: Australian Housing and Urban Research Institute.

 Notes: The data include Aboriginal households in private dwellings only.

 Private dwelling: A private dwelling can be a house, flat or even a room.
 It can also be a caravan, houseboat, tent, or a house attached to an office, or rooms above a shop.

-Numerator: Occupied private dwellings rented by Aboriginal households from a housing co-operative, community or church group
+Numerator: Private dwellings rented by Aboriginal households from a housing co-operative, community or church group